 HKCA Po Leung Kuk School, opened in August 2017 - the first international curriculum school to be operated by the PLK charitable group.
-The school aims to provide a high quality education to children aged 6-11 years, offering places in grades 1, 2 and 3 in its first year.
+The school aims to provide a high quality education to children aged 6-11 years.
 Fees are designed to be affordable.

-HKCA PLK plans to grow a balanced yet diverse student community, with priority given to non-local children, siblings, and the children of full-time staff at the school.
+HKCA PLK has a balanced yet diverse student community, with priority given to non-local children, siblings, and the children of full-time staff at the school.

-HKCA Po Leung Kuk School intends to implement the International Baccalaureate Primary Years Programme (IB-PYP) curriculum framework, with full authorisation targeted by 2019-2020.
+HKCA Po Leung Kuk School follows the International Baccalaureate Primary Years Programme (IB-PYP) curriculum framework.
 In line with the School’s Strategic Plan, it aims to allocate at least 70% of its places to foreign passport holders.

 A major selling point of the school is its fees.
 Described by the school as reasonable, in line with the charitable mission of Po Leung Kuk, there is no annual levy or debenture scheme.
-The only additional costs will be for after-school activities, bus transport, extra English as Second Language (ESL) classes, lunch, stationery and uniform.
+The only additional costs are for after-school activities, bus transport, extra English as Second Language (ESL) classes, lunch, stationery, and uniform.

-The new school will be based at 62 Tin Hau Temple Road, a small campus surrounded by trees and conveniently located on Hong Kong island.
+The school is based at 62 Tin Hau Temple Road, a small campus surrounded by trees and conveniently located on Hong Kong Island.
 The site was built by the Hong Kong Construction Association (HKCA) to house the “Building Contractors’ Association School” and “Building Contractors’ Association Kindergarten”.
 From 2007 to 2016, the premises were temporarily used by a number of institutions, including Po Leung Kuk Choi Kai Yau School.

 David says, “We are seeking international and internationally-minded families who will bring a sense of pride and belonging to the school, and a personal commitment to their children’s overall well-being as well as to the IB-PYP approach to teaching and learning.
 As Principal, I want the children to genuinely love coming to school every day because they are so enthused and excited by their learning.
 Our promise is that we will do everything possible to inspire and motivate our students, making sure that they are given the opportunity and support to be the very best they can be!”

-HKCA PLK will be an inclusive neighbourhood school that provides a trans-disciplinary, challenging learning environment in a happy, safe and caring, family-like atmosphere.
-The school’s Values include Love, Respect, Diligence and Integrity.
+HKCA PLK is an inclusive neighbourhood school that provides a trans-disciplinary, challenging learning environment in a happy, safe, and caring, family-like atmosphere.
+The school’s Values include Love, Respect, Diligence, and Integrity.

 In establishing its first ‘international’ school, after 70 years of local curriculum experience, Po Leung Kuk aims to offer a genuine cross-cultural experience.
-Students will be able to interact with the local community, experiencing society through participation in a wide range of social service projects at the Kuk’s many service units.
-This arrangements fits well within the Community, Action and Service element and ethos of the IB MYP and Diploma programmes.
+Students interact with the local community, experiencing society through participation in a wide range of social service projects at the Kuk’s many service units.
+This arrangements fits well within the Community, Action, and Service element and ethos of the IB MYP and Diploma programmes.

-Academically, each child will be provided with a personal development plan.
-This personal development plan will include support to build confidence, encourage lifelong learning, and provide opportunities to celebrate their individual interests, strengths and abilities.
+Academically, each child is provided with a personal development plan.
+This personal development plan includes support to build confidence, encourage lifelong learning, and provide opportunities to celebrate their individual interests, strengths, and abilities.
 The school is committed to offering an excellent education that both challenges children to reach their potential and makes learning fun along the way.

-Students will be educated in line with the PYP methodology with traditional subject areas such as Art, Chinese, English, Mathematics, Music, PE, Science and Social Studies interwoven in a holistic manner through cross-curricular units of enquiry.
+Students are educated in line with the PYP methodology, with traditional subject areas such as Art, Chinese, English, Mathematics, Music, PE, Science, and Social Studies interwoven in a holistic manner through cross-curricular units of enquiry.

-English will be the language of teaching and interaction across the school, but in addition, daily Chinese lessons with two or three streams, depending on ability will take place teaching Mandarin (Putonghua), using traditional characters.
+English is the language of teaching and interaction across the school but, in addition, daily Chinese lessons with two or three streams (depending on ability) take place teaching Mandarin (Putonghua), using traditional characters.

-Music will be included in the curriculum and children will learn to play both tuned and un-tuned percussion instruments as well as the recorder.
-The school will aim to facilitate individual music lessons after school and/or at weekends.
+Music is included in the curriculum and children learn to play both tuned and un-tuned percussion instruments, as well as the recorder.
+The school aims to facilitate individual music lessons after school and/or at weekends.

 There is no question that HKCA PLK aims to attract predominantly international families at fees that are rather more reasonable than at many other international schools.
 For transient families seeking places for a limited contract period, HKCA PLK seems to be a practical – and reasonably-priced – option.
-For longer-term residents, the lack of Secondary school and the requirement, therefore, to seek alternatives places as their children reach Secondary age, may make the school less attractive.
+For longer-term residents, the lack of Secondary school, and the subsequent requirement to seek alternatives places as their children reach Secondary age, may make the school less attractive.

-WhichSchoolAdvisor.com likes that fact that HKCA PLK has been transparent in describing its offering, its future plans and, therefore, the justification for its fee levels.
+WhichSchoolAdvisor.com likes that fact that HKCA PLK has been transparent in describing its offering, its future plans, and the resulting justification for its fee levels.
 The school does not promise bells and whistles, but rather a solid educational start in a school that will cover the basics through the innovative PYP programme in a smaller, more traditional community environment.